Yoseikan Aikido: Summary

-Traditionally Yoseikan Aikido contains all the aspects present in other aikido schools, for example ai (harmony), ki (energy), kokyu (breath), seika-no-itten (one point), irimi (entering), and tenkan (turning).
-Other important aspects from judo are also included, including kuzushi (unbalancing), tsukuri (positioning), jita kyoei (mutual welfare and prosperity), sei ryoku zen yo (maximum efficiency).
+Traditionally Yoseikan Aikido contains all the aspects present in other aikido schools, for example ai (harmony), ki (energy), kokyū (breath), seika-no-itten (one point), irimi (entering), and tenkan (turning).
+Other important aspects from judo are also included, including kuzushi (unbalancing), tsukuri (positioning), jita kyōei (mutual welfare and prosperity), sei ryoku zen yō (maximum efficiency).

 Due to Mochizuki’s fighting experiences when introducing martial arts in France in the 1950s he felt that aikido needed a stronger technical basis to ‘meet all challengers.’
 In essence all judo techniques can be thought of as Yoseikan Aikido techniques.
 In reality, this only adds several core judo techniques, such as hip throws, shoulder throws (which exist in other aikido schools), sacrifice throws, and foot sweeps.
 Many in the aikido community see the ideas of foot sweeps and sacrifice throws as contrary to the core principles of aikido, where balance and being centred are paramount.
 These techniques, however, do not result in a loss of centre or balance.
 Fundamentally, the foot sweeping techniques in Yoseikan Aikido are identical to otoshi waza (dropping techniques) in other aikido schools.
 The use of the foot ensures the technique is effective, even when the opponent is resisting.
 Less emphasis is then placed on timing, and more importantly, an overcommitted attack is not required.
 As for sacrifice throws, a fundamental principle used in Yoseikan Aikido is gyokushin, or the spirit of a ball.
 Even when a ball rolls it maintains its centre, and that is true of the Yoseikan Aikidoka when performing sacrifice throws.
 You do not need to be on your feet to move spherically, which is important in the application of aikido techniques.